Data Centers in León

 | Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest hub is Queretaro for major cloud gateways. |

-| Power Cost | $0.13 – $0.17/kWh | Competitive industrial rates for the Central Mexico region. |
+| Power Cost | $0.13 – $0.17/kWh, as of September 2025 | Competitive industrial rates for Central Mexico. |

-| Disaster Risk | Moderate (4.9/10) | Risks include seismic activity and seasonal flooding. |
+| Disaster Risk | Moderate (4.9/10) – as of September 2025 | Risks include seismic activity and seasonal flooding. |

 | Tax Incentives | Yes | National development bank credit for digital infrastructure. |

-| Sales Tax | 16% VAT | Standard national value-added tax rate as of September 2025. |
+| Sales Tax | 16% VAT, as of September 2025 | Standard national value-added tax rate. |

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 5.
 Local and national providers offer diverse routing through the Bajío corridor as of September 2025.
-This ecosystem provides the necessary redundancy for industrial firms managing global supply chains.
+This ecosystem provides the redundancy required for industrial firms managing global supply chains.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 While no native cloud on-ramps exist in the city, firms use private waves to reach gateways for AWS or Microsoft Azure in Queretaro as of September 2025.